✂️ Segmentation¶

 -

-This paper proposes GOLD, a framework for Continual Test-Time Adaptation (CTTA).
-The central finding is that the minimal feature update subspace—termed the "golden subspace"—coincides with the row space of the classifier weight matrix and is inherently low-rank.
-GOLD estimates this subspace online via the Average Gradient Outer Product (AGOP) and performs feature adaptation using a lightweight scaling vector, achieving state-of-the-art performance on classification and segmentation benchmarks with minimal computational overhead.
+The GOLD framework is proposed for Continual Test-Time Adaptation (CTTA).
+The core discovery is that the minimal feature update subspace ("Golden Subspace") aligns with the row space of classifier weights and is naturally low-rank.
+By estimating this subspace online via Average Gradient Outer Product (AGOP) and performing feature adaptation with lightweight scaling vectors, the method achieves SOTA performance on classification and segmentation benchmarks with extremely low computational overhead.

 -